roytang/blog/content/post/2022/07/weeknotes-07-31/index.md

 - We [played in a quiz night last Thursday and won](/2022/07/popquiz-6seasons/)!

 ### Media Diet

-- #### The Orville season 3

-    - The Orville continues to be a pretty good Star Trek show despite not being Star Trek.
-This season focuses less on humor and tackles more serious challenges and expands the interstellar political situation of their universe.
-It's actually nice that we are essentially getting a second and new Star Trek-like universe without all the baggage of the first.
-And despite the episodic nature of the show, they manage to weave the ongoing plots into a relevant finale.

 - #### Sonic the Hedgehog 2 (2022)